permaweb/permaweb-deploy/README.md

 - **Dedicated Wallet:** Always use a dedicated wallet for deployments to minimize security risks
 - **Wallet Encoding:** Arweave wallets must be base64 encoded to be used in the deployment script
 - **ArNS Name:** The ArNS Name must be passed so that the ANT Process can be resolved to update the target undername or root record
-- **Turbo Credits:** Ensure your wallet has sufficient Turbo Credits before deployment
+- **Turbo Credits:** Ensure your wallet has sufficient Turbo Credits, or use on-demand payment for automatic funding
+- **On-Demand Limits:** Set reasonable `--max-token-amount` limits to prevent unexpected costs
 - **Secret Management:** Keep your `DEPLOY_KEY` secret secure and never commit it to your repository
 - **Build Security:** Always check your build for exposed environmental secrets before deployment, as data on Arweave is permanent